Archive:2017

 Read More

-Return of arbitration to road construction disputes in Poland
+Return of Arbitration to Road Construction Disputes in Poland

 In February 2017, the Ministry of Infrastructure and Construction announced the introduction of the “New standards in road construction” aimed primarily at regulating the balanced division of risks in roads construction contracts.
 Among many changes that have been made to the new model of public procurement contracts in road construction, special attention should be paid to returning – after many years of absence – arbitration as the preferred method of settling disputes between public investors and general contractors in Poland.